Places to visit

 For a small charge you can also borrow music, CDs, videos, DVDs and PlayStation games.

 You can use the internet free of charge and at some libraries there are After School Homework Clubs.

 There are six community libraries in Stoke-on-Trent:

-For more information about the libraries in Stoke-on-Trent visit the Stoke-on-Trent library service webpage or call City Central Hanley Library on 01782 238455.
+For more information about the libraries in Stoke-on-Trent visit the Stoke-on-Trent Libraries or call City Central (Hanley) Library on 01782 238455.

 The Potteries Museum & Art Gallery (Hanley)

 Travel back in time and discover the history of the Potteries.
 See their World War 2 Spitfire, Ozzy the famous pottery owl and visit the secret garden.

 Gladstone Pottery Museum (Longton)